NelsonPython/Driving_Experiment/PublicRadio/README.md

 language varchar(20),
 phrase varchar(100));
 ```
 Use the loadLookup.py script in the DB folder to begin loading translations.
 Insert translations using these commands.
 Make sure each tag has a translation.
-Use any language you prefer.
+Phrases in English will be spoken with an American accent.
+Phrases in Spanish will be spoken with a Spanish accent.
+Phrases in Chinese will be spoken with a Chinese accent; however, the spelling of some Pinyin has been changed to make it easier to understand.
+This accent could be improved.
 ```
 INSERT INTO lookup (tag,language,phrase) VALUES ("yellow_drive","ENGLISH","I am driving");
 INSERT INTO lookup (tag,language,phrase) VALUES ("yellow_lost","ENGLISH","I got lost");